andrenho/fortuna-io-board/tools/images/README.md

 The image format is as this:

 F0 34 -- magic number
-01    -- image version
-00    -- compression type (0 = uncompressed)
-xx xx -- image width, in pixels xx xx -- image height, in pixels
+01    -- image version (determines also compression type) xx    -- transparent color (or FF for no transparency) xx xx -- image width, in pixels xx xx -- image height, in pixels
-..... -- the image pixels
+..... -- the image pixels (2 pixels per byte)